HEADS-project/training/3.Wrapping_ThingML_into_Kevoree/3.1_ThingML_Components_3_Kevoree_Deployments/README.md

 Long answer: **better read the following sub-sections first** to understand the different mappings between ThingML configuration and Kevoree deployment models!

+> **Always generate the "normal" Java code before generating the Kevoree/Java code**.
+Indeed, the ThingML-to-Kevoree transformation will modify some of the pre-generated files, such as the `pom.xml` to add the proper dependencies, etc. To generate the Kevoree code: `right click on ThingML file -> ThingML (Deprecated) -> Compile Java Kevoree`.
+(Note that the transformation in itself is not deprecated, only the way it is currently integrated is).

 #### All components are defined and connected in the ThingML configuration

 If all your components are defined in a single ThingML configuration, and if all the ports are connected, it will generate a single Kevoree component with no exposed port.
 Everything will be internally managed by ThingML and seen as a black box by Kevoree.